 8-Aug-2003 - Hits: 2490 - Rate This | Details

 Free open-source tools and resources for mental health professionals.
 Psychology Tools, a central repository for materials useful to psychologists and other mental health professionals aim is to provide free downloads of copyright-free materials, and also links to copyright materials.

 This site does not just encourage a "psychology-by-numbers" approach, but does feel strongly that psychologists could benefit by sharing resources which they have developed and find useful in their daily work.
 It should also be a useful resource to trainees looking to develop their skills.

-Our site is designed to explain how to use the mental health system.
-It shows how to select an expert psychotherapist.
+This website is designed to explain how to use the mental health system, including how to select a psychotherapist.
 It explains what kinds of psychotherapists there are, what their training is, and how to find them.
 It provides a listing of links to mental health information of the web, explains what these are about, who wrote them, and what info they offer.
-It introduces Fred Levin, M.D. the author of this web page, and gives his background, and how to reach him for more info if needed.
+It introduces Fred Levin, M.D., the author of this web page, and gives his background, and how to reach him for more info if needed.